Skip to content

 Engagement

 The Department has engaged on this research with communities through its Airspace and Noise Engagement Group (ANEG), as part of routine policy updates, and more specifically through the ANNE study Steering Group.
-For more information see question [30].
+For more information see question Do you have a Steering Group for the project, and if so, what is its membership? below.

 It is best practice to not share specific details about the timing of the research until fieldwork has been undertaken.
-For this reason, the Department has not shared specific timings of fieldwork with communities we are surveying.
+For this reason, the Department did not share specific timings of fieldwork with communities we surveyed in Phase One.

 The Department plans to continue engaging with communities, including those we are surveying, through the ANNE study Steering Group.
-For more information see question [30].
+For more information see question Do you have a Steering Group for the project, and if so, what is its membership? below.

 In order to support the sampling of participants for the study, suppliers and the Department engaged with those airports around which fieldwork was undertaken.
 This was necessary in order to explain to the airports what the study was seeking to do, and how, as well as secure the required data to support the design and development of the sampling strategy.

 It is best practice to not share specific details about the timing of the research until fieldwork has been undertaken.
-For this reason, the Department has not shared specific timings of fieldwork with the airports we are surveying.
+For this reason, the Department did not share specific timings of fieldwork with the airports we surveyed.

-3. The CAA are also undertaking a project relating to annoyance relating to aviation noise.
+The CAA are also undertaking a project relating to annoyance to aviation noise.
 How does the ANNE study differ and how are you working with the CAA to manage overlaps/differences?

-The Civil Aviation Authority (CAA) has recently been tasked with developing the new Aviation Noise Attitudes Survey (ANAS) as part of their new Noise Advisory Functions.
+The Civil Aviation Authority (CAA) has been tasked with developing the new Aviation Noise Attitudes Survey (ANAS) as part of their new Noise Advisory Functions.
 ANAS is expected to build on lessons learnt from SONA and previous preparatory work undertaken by NatCen on behalf of the Independent Commission on Civil Aviation Noise (ICCAN) in 20218.
-Whilst the full scope of ANAS is to be finalised, its focus will be to gather data about experience of exposure to day-time aviation noise.
-ANAS is expected to launch in 2023.
+Whilst the full scope of ANAS is to be finalised, its focus will be understand attitudes to aviation noise and gather data about experience of exposure to day-time aviation noise.
+ANAS is currently ongoing.
 In contrast, the ANNE study's focus is to gather data about night-time effects on annoyance but also, the impacts exposure to aviation night-time noise has on sleep disturbance.
 In fact, ANNE will be the first study of aviation noise effects on sleep disturbance in the UK for 30 years.

-4. Do you have a Steering Group for the project, and if so, what is its membership?
+Do you have a Steering Group for the project and if so, what is its membership?

-A Steering Group for ANNE has been established and used to support project scoping, design and methodology development and reviewing material e.g., results from the Pilot study.
-The Steering Group membership consists of Department for Transport (DfT) representatives, including representatives from the Departments Transport appraisal and strategic modelling (TASM) team, and representatives from community groups (Aviation Environment Federation), industry (Sustainable Aviation), academia, The Civil Aviation Authority (The CAA), UK Health Security Agency (UKHSA) and the Department for Food, Environment and Rural Affairs (Defra).
+A Steering Group for ANNE has been established and used to support project scoping, design and methodology development.
+Part of the Steering Group has also been used to support the reviewing of material e.g., results from the Pilot study.
+The Steering Group membership consists of Department for Transport (DfT) representatives, including representatives from the Department’s Transport appraisal and strategic modelling (TASM) team, and representatives from community groups (Aviation Environment Federation), industry (Sustainable Aviation), academia, The Civil Aviation Authority (The CAA), UK Health Security Agency (UKHSA) and the Department for Environment, Food and Rural Affairs (Defra).

 [3] Basner M, McGuire S. WHO Environmental Noise Guidelines for the European Region: A Systematic Review on Environmental Noise and Effects on Sleep.
 Int J Environ Res Public Health 2018;15:519.